 Mobile Phone Manners for the Modern Gentleman

-Good manners are not a relic of the past and the only people who snub them are the ones who do not possess any.
-In fact, conventions of civility constantly change and adapt to the times.
+Good manners aren’t a relic of the past and the only people who snub them are the ones who don’t possess any.
+Social conventions constantly change and adapt to the times.
 Take mobile phones for example.
-When they first appeared, everyone flaunted them constantly like prized possessions and strived to be on them as much as possible.
-Now we realise that being contactable all the time is just sad and ignoring the people standing in front of you in favour of a screen is vulgar.
+When they first launched, everyone flaunted them like prized possessions and strived to be on them as much as possible.
+Now we regret being contactable 24/7 and we acknowledge that ignoring the people in front of us in favour of a screen is vulgar.

-So, let’s try to agree on a mobiquette, or what constitutes socially acceptable use of the mobile phone, in an attempt to reduce eye-rolling and tut-tutting in the streets of our beloved country.
+So let’s try to agree on a mobiquette, or the mobile phone manners that we all need to possess in order to reduce eye-rolling in the streets of our beloved country.

 The 9 golden rules of mobile phone etiquette